Introduction: Why Time Series Forecasting Matters More Than Ever

-Time series forecasting — the art and science of predicting future values based on historical patterns — has quietly become one of the most consequential applications of artificial intelligence.
-From predicting stock market movements and energy demand to forecasting supply chain bottlenecks and patient hospital admissions, accurate time series predictions can mean the difference between billions in profit and catastrophic losses.
+Time series forecasting, the discipline of predicting future values from historical patterns, has become one of the most consequential applications of artificial intelligence.
+From predicting stock market movements and energy demand to forecasting supply-chain bottlenecks and hospital admissions, accurate time series predictions can determine the difference between substantial profit and significant loss.

 Yet for decades, the field was dominated by classical statistical methods like ARIMA (AutoRegressive Integrated Moving Average), Exponential Smoothing, and Prophet.
 These methods, while reliable and interpretable, struggled with the complexity of modern datasets: thousands of interrelated variables, irregular sampling intervals, and the need to generalize across entirely different domains without retraining.

-That changed dramatically between 2023 and 2026.
-A wave of innovation — driven by the same transformer architectures powering ChatGPT and other large language models — swept through the time series community.
-The result is a new generation of models that can forecast with remarkable accuracy, often with zero or minimal fine-tuning on the target data.
+This situation changed substantially between 2023 and 2026.
+A wave of innovation, driven by the same transformer architectures that power ChatGPT and other large language models, transformed the time series field.
+The result is a new generation of models that forecast with high accuracy, often with zero or minimal fine-tuning on the target data.

-To appreciate the significance of the latest models, it helps to understand the journey that brought us here.
-Time series forecasting has evolved through several distinct eras, each building on the limitations of its predecessor.
+To appreciate the significance of the most recent models, it is useful to understand the developments that preceded them.
+Time series forecasting has evolved through several distinct eras, each addressing the limitations of its predecessor.

 The workhorse of time series forecasting for nearly half a century was the ARIMA family of models.
 Developed by Box and Jenkins in the 1970s, ARIMA models decompose a time series into autoregressive (AR) components, integrated (differencing) components, and moving average (MA) components.
 They work beautifully for univariate, stationary time series with clear patterns.